nagornovys/Cancer_cell_evolution/README.md

 _Department of Bioinformatics, Research Institute, National Cancer Center Japan, Tokyo, Japan_

-All other known bugs and fixes can be sent to inagonov@ncc.go.jp
+All questions and requests can be sent to inagonov@ncc.go.jp

-Reported bugs/fixes will be submitted to correction.

 Contents
 ---